Homemade Healthy Chocolate Chunks

 Ingredients for homemade chocolate

-There’s only three that you need to make this recipe, with two optional additions!
+You only need three ingredients to make this recipe, with two optional additions!

 - Cacao Butter or Coconut Oil: whichever of these you choose is the base of the chocolate.
 See below for more details about the differences, but if you go with coconut oil, make sure to use refined for no coconut flavor.